-The NIAID building will back onto the Parklawn Memorial Park and Menorah Gardens and will be adjacent the Parklawn Building, where the U.S. Department of Health and Human Services announced a new 15-year lease earlier this year.
+The NIAID building will back onto the and will be adjacent the Parklawn Building, where the U.S. Department of Health and Human Services

 JBG pledged to invest $270 million to renovate 932,391 square feet of office space in the Parklawn Building so that HHS can consolidate four offices there.

 But those plans are on hold after three developers seeking to attract HHS to separate sites in Prince George’s County and King Farm in Rockville appealed the award.

 The U.S. Government Accountability Office ruled in June that the U.S. General Services Administration had improperly evaluated the offers, the Washington Business Journal reported.
 The GSA is now re-evaluating the offers.

 McClane said that he is glad that JBG is so invested in the area.
 He’s also pleased that the project will bring jobs and development to an area southwest of Twinbrook Parkway that he called a “wasteland” of parking lots and small businesses.

 “All of their Twinbrook Station stuff is dependent on this,” McClane said.

 In a news release announcing the NIAID deal, Rod Lawrence, a partner with JBG, connected the lease to the company's development of offices, retail and housing known as Twinbrook Station.